 Chances are you don’t know everything about repairing bikes.
 Neither do we.
 The best thing is to watch some free online tutorials on how to do some basic maintenance, or you can go to free classes at your local REI (if you have one).
 If you don’t have these options, then go to a local bike shop and just ask if they’ll show you how to repair a tire!
 That's not even a joke, you should really try it!

 We carried lots of clothing, and it took up a lot of room in our panniers.
-Then once we neared the end we realized that we were carrying too many different layers, and that we could get the same comfort and warmth from fewer items that were higher quality.
+Then once we neared the end we realized that we were carrying too many different layers and that we could get the same comfort and warmth from fewer items that were of higher quality.
 You'll end up paying a little more for these items, but they drastically cut down on the amount of clothing you have to carry.
 Look for clothes that wick the sweat away from your body.
 Wool clothing keeps you cool in the summer and warm in the winter, so it serves two purposes.
 Also, almost every town has a place to do your laundry, so it’s very likely that you’ll be able to wash your dirty pair while wearing your clean pair, and switch when necessary.
 This cuts down on the amount of clothing you pack, and also lets you get rid of that old change jar you’ve had sitting on your shelf for years!

 You should keep it to your essentials when dealing with your food while touring.
 Your cooking pot can double as a bowl or supply holder, your plate can double as a cutting board, and a spork is both fun to say and easy to use!
 Just make sure that your knife NEVER doubles as your spoon -- soups are really hard to eat with a knife.

 Solar chargers are fun.
 They’re cool techie gadgets that charge your phone using the power of the sun!
 However, you will usually be able to find a power outlet no matter where you are.
-There may be some campsites or national parks that don’t have any outlets, but for the most part you will be able to find an outlet to plug your phone/mp3 player/tablet/computer into.
+There may be some campsites or national parks that don’t have any outlets, but for the most part, you will be able to find an outlet to plug your phone/mp3 player/tablet/computer into.
 Libraries, gas stations, post offices, and Yellowstone’s gift shop were all places we plugged in our phones and charged, while awkwardly standing near the counter making the clerk anxious.
 (Hint: The top plug in the outlets behind vending machines are almost always free and within reach for those who prefer 'stealth charging.')

 Our first day on tour we did 13 miles.
 13. You don’t need to be in great physical shape to do a tour.
 You can do 10 miles a day.
 You can be 80+ years old.
 You can be a paraplegic.
-Over the duration of our trip we heard about all of these situations, and the underlying theme throughout is that mental toughness trumps physical fitness.
+Over the duration of our trip, we heard about all of these situations, and the underlying theme throughout is that mental toughness trumps physical fitness.
 Hills suck, this is true.
 The wind can be awful, without a doubt.
 But the best part is, none of these things will stop you.
 You will get stronger every day, and soon 30-40 miles becomes easy.
 Then 70-80 miles becomes easy.
 As long as you don’t lose it mentally, your body will follow.
 Just make sure you take breaks every now and then and give your legs a rest!